- Missile Defense

 While SSDS incorporates a high degree of automation through computerized embedded doctrine, the system also allows the commanding officer to maintain positive control over selected doctrine and weapons release.

 SSDS is designed for use in aircraft carriers and expeditionary ships.
-In operation for over a decade, SSDS is fielded on four classes — LSD, CVN, LPD and LHD — and will be available on LHA class ships in the future.
-SSDS is in service on USS Ronald Reagan, USS Nimitz, USS San Antonio, USS New Orleans, USS Makin Island and over a dozen more.
+In operation for over a decade, SSDS is fielded on seven ship classes.
+SSDS is in service on USS Ronald Reagan, USS Nimitz, USS San Antonio, USS New Orleans, USS Makin Island and more than a dozen more.